-Assaults - Definition: A student commits an assault when he/she intentionally, knowingly, or recklessly causes bodily harm to another; threatens another with imminent bodily injury; or intentionally or knowingly causes physical contact with another when the student knows or should reasonably believe that the other will regard the contact as offensive or provocative.
+Assault - Definition: A student commits an assault when he/she intentionally, knowingly, or recklessly causes bodily injury to another; intentionally or knowingly threatens another with imminent bodily injury; or intentionally or knowingly causes physical contact with another that can reasonably be regarded as offensive or provocative.

-Possession

-For all purposes in this Student Code of Conduct, the term "possession" means:

-Care, custody, control, or management.
+Possession - For all purposes in this Student Code of Conduct, the term "possession" means: Care, custody, control, or management.
 A student shall be considered to be in possession of any substance or thing prohibited or regulated by this Code of Conduct if the substance or thing, for any length of time, is:

-(1) on the student's person or in the student's personal property, including but not limited to the student's clothing, purse, book bag, gym bag, backpack or briefcase or any other item carried by or belonging to the student; (2) in any private vehicle in which the student is transported to or from school or school-related activities, including but not limited to an automobile, truck, motorcycle, scooter or bicycle; or (3) in any school property used by the student, including but not limited to a locker or a desk or in any area under the control of the student.
+- 1. on the student's person or in the student's personal property, including but not limited to the student's clothing, purse, book bag, gym bag, backpack or briefcase or any other item carried by or belonging to the student; - 2. in any private vehicle in which the student is transported to or from school or school-related activities, including but not limited to an automobile, truck, motorcycle, scooter or bicycle; or - 3. in any school property used by the student, including but not limited to a locker or a desk or in any area under the control of the student.